Dheeraj-75/CodeCatalyst/README.md

-# ZCoder
+# CodeCatalyst

-ZCoder is a dynamic coding platform designed to help developers practice coding problems, share solutions, and receive feedback from the community.
+CodeCatalyst is a dynamic coding platform designed to help developers practice coding problems, share solutions, and receive feedback from the community.
 This application supports multiple programming languages and provides a feature-rich interface for coding enthusiasts.

 ## Features